fruffin/serverless-dotnet/README.md

 - `entrypointclass` property now can be used also under a lambda scope
 - `outputpackage` property now can be used also under a lambda scope
 - `configuration` property now can be used also under a lambda scope
+- `additionalpackagecommand` property now can be used also under a lambda scope
 ## Install

 ```